-Surprisingly, Sakura in Düsseldorf Kaiserswerth has become a thing in 2021.
+Surprisingly, Sakura in Düsseldorf Kaiserswerth has become a thing since 2021.
 A brand-new pink avenue beautifies the old town.
 Find out more about this lovely blooming hot spot and why it should be on your cherry blossom hunting list.

 What to expect